nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 * `VALIDATOR_COUNT` - Number of current validators, this value changed due to new validators join or old validator leaves.
 * `ATTEST_INTERVAL` - A validator cannot attest two blocks within `ATTEST_INTERVAL` number.
 For example, a validator who attest block (6) must wait for at least `ATTEST_INTERVAL` blocks to do next attest: block (6 + `ATTEST_INTERVAL` + 1).
 Notice when the `VALIDATOR_COUNT` <= `ATTEST_INTERVAL`, the POA testnet will stuck forever due to no validators can attest a new block.
 * `BLOCK_INTERVAL` - the interval of blocks, set to 8 seconds.
+* `BLOCK_TIMEOUT` - timeout for new block generation, set to 10 seconds.
 * `VOTE_THRESHOLD` - The least votes to make a new validator join or to evict an old validator, should be at least `VALIDATOR_COUNT / 2 + 1`.

 ### attest a new block